Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Evaluation

 \subsubsection{Training data}

-The training dataset consists of 376 human-human demonstrations (179,993 environment interactions) on the collaborative carrying task on a total of 36 possible configurations.
+The training dataset consists of 376 human-human demonstrations (179,993 environment interactions) on the collaborative carrying task \edits{collected by 5 distinct pairs of people} on a total of 36 possible configurations.
 Due to the added complexity of obstacle representation learning, cost of demonstration collection, and requirement of hand-engineered obstacle placement to allow for multimodal behaviors, we used up to a maximum of three obstacles in each training demonstration, with each initial, goal, and obstacle location illustrated in Fig. \ref{fig:maps}a.
-Note that while many offline dataset learning methods \cite{fu2020d4rl} augment data with trained RL policies, planners paired with PID controllers, etc., we recognize that such augmented data could skew our dataset distribution, particularly if these methods are do not contain demonstrations of multimodal, sub-optimal, and inconsistent, yet ``human-like" behaviors.
-For example, RRT planners do not exhibit the same behaviors (e.g. rotations, distance from obstacles) that human demonstrators do on the collaborative carrying task \cite{ng2022takes}.
+Note that while many offline dataset learning methods \cite{fu2020d4rl} augment data with trained RL policies, planners paired with PID controllers, etc., we recognize that such augmented data could skew our dataset distribution, particularly if these methods do not contain demonstrations of multimodal, sub-optimal, and inconsistent, yet ``human-like" behaviors.
+For example, RRT planners do not exhibit the same behaviors (e.g. rotations, distance from obstacles) as human demonstrators on the collaborative carrying task \cite{ng2022takes}. \edits{The demonstration data in this work contains multimodal behaviors, as seen in Fig. \ref{fig:state_visit}.}